neringabickmore/art-i-al/TESTING.md

     *As a user, I can receive an email confirmation once I complete the payment, except if I am a superuser.*

+    *As a user, I can login to my existing account and make a quicker purchase.*

+    *As a user, I can make purchases quicker by having stored information such as address, except if I am a superuser.*

 - **🧪 Test:**

 - After you click on the `checkout` on the `bag` page, you should be redirected to checkout.